 Since navy ties go naturally with patterns, choose a dotted or striped tie with pink stripes.
 Foulard ties with pink elements work great, too.

 Your shirt and tie should not be a similar shade of pink.
-Pair a dark pink shirt with a light pink tie, or vice-versa.
+For example, pair a dark pink shirt with a light pink tie, or vice-versa.

-Texture can help add contrast too, with woolen neckwear adding a playful touch.
+Texture can help add contrast, too, with woolen neckwear adding a playful touch.

 From lavender to lilac, through to magenta and mulberry, to shades of plum and violet, purple has a lot going on.

 Footwear?
 Classic Oxfords, Cheltenham brogues, or patent leather penny loafers will all work well with the black/pink/purple combo.

 Black Suit and Blue Shirt Color Combinations

 This almost universal color suits most skin tones.
 It’s an inoffensive color that’s fairly neutral.

-A black suit, light blue shirt, and dark tie combination works well in the boardroom for a Monday morning meeting.
+A black suit, light blue shirt, and dark tie combination work well in the boardroom meeting.
 It gives that subtle hint of dressiness without being overly formal.

-Get smart in a contemporary way – just make sure that the suit is beautifully tailored and fits like a glove.
+Get smart in a contemporary way – make sure that the suit is beautifully tailored and fits like a glove.

 Yes, this can work if you pay attention to detail.
-Pick out a powder blue shirt.
+First, pick out a powder blue shirt.
 The perfect blue tie is royal or cobalt with a powder blue and black stripe or pattern.

-Prince Harry pulled off a very suave looking combo recently.
+Prince Harry pulled off this very suave-looking combo.
 His black suit, light blue shirt, and narrow dark red tie pairing worked brilliantly together.

 Black Suit and Grey Shirt Color Combinations

 This is a very good color pairing that looks good with any skin tone.
-Choose from a range of grey tones, from silver, slate, dove grey or charcoal.
+Choose from a range of grey tones, from silver, slate, dove grey, or charcoal.